QCOM Qualcomm Inc

 Profitability & Capital Efficiency

-From a capital efficiency perspective, ROIC is 16.90%, WACC is 10.81%, and the economic spread is 6.09%.
-On balance, the company marginally exceed their cost of capital, suggesting modest but present value creation.
-Supporting metrics show ROE at 21.38% and ROA at 12.01%, a combination that helps frame whether profitability strength is broad enough to hold through different market conditions.
-Taken together, the return profile suggests a company that is value-creative but with less room for execution slippage.
+From a capital efficiency perspective, ROIC is 29.16%, WACC is 11.73%, and the economic spread is 17.43%.
+On balance, the company generate meaningful returns above their cost of capital, a hallmark of competitively advantaged businesses.
+Supporting metrics show ROE at 37.65% and ROA at 15.52%, a combination that helps frame whether profitability strength is broad enough to hold through different market conditions.
+Taken together, the return profile suggests a company with credible compounding capacity if current operating execution persists.

 Valuation

-Turning to how the market is pricing the underlying earnings, trailing P/E of 26.04, forward P/E of 11.79, PEG of 1.92.
-The forward multiple comes in well below the trailing figure, reflecting analyst expectations for earnings acceleration across the company.
-A PEG in this range suggests valuation is fair rather than compelling — the company is priced adequately for its growth, with limited buffer for downside revisions.
-The current ratio of 2.51 indicates the company is well-positioned to meet near-term obligations.
+Turning to how the market is pricing the underlying earnings, trailing P/E of 21.75, forward P/E of 19.53, PEG of 4.70.
+Trailing and forward valuations are closely aligned, pointing to a market that is pricing continuity rather than improvement in the earnings outlook.
+On a growth-adjusted basis, the company is expensive — the current multiple requires strong earnings delivery to be justified on conventional valuation metrics.
+At 2.37, the aggregate current ratio indicates adequate but not exceptional balance sheet coverage.
 The combined picture across P/E, forward P/E, PEG, and current ratio suggests a company that is priced for continued execution — where disappointment would be costly and outperformance would likely require positive earnings surprises.

 Margins & Cash Generation